This resource will help you manage the side effects from your chemotherapy.

 - A hard time passing bowel movements.

-It’s a common side effect of medications used to treat pain and nausea.
+It’s a common side effect of medicine used to treat pain and nausea.
 Some chemotherapy can also cause constipation.

 - Eat foods that are high in fiber.
 Fruits, vegetables, whole grains, prunes, and prune juice contain fiber.